alazraq/AutoML/Report/Report.md

 ### Preprocessing Pipeline

-Before, the class `DataImputer` takes cares of missing values and drops all columns but consumption.
+Before, the class `DataImputer` takes care of missing values and drops all columns but consumption.
 Then the data is passed to a `Standard Scaler`, before being formatted as explained above.

 ```python